Updated September 2018

 Walden Pond is located in Concord, Massachusetts.
 The pond is close to 2 miles long and 107 feet deep.
 The actual depth is variable as the pond rises and falls over a range of about 5 feet.It is a kettle hole lake.

 What is a Kettle Hole?
-It is a shallow, sediment-filled body of water formed by retreating glaciers or draining flood waters.
-In most cases, kettle holes eventually fill with water, sediment, or vegetation.
+It’s a shallow, sediment-filled body of water formed by retreating glaciers or draining flood waters.
+In most cases kettle holes eventually fill with water, sediment, or vegetation.
 If surface or underground rivers or streams feed the kettle, it becomes a kettle lake.